 Workflow for head-to-head comparison of FFC and IFC

-The aim of this study was to directly compare two different analytical technologies, namely the stain dependent FFC method and the stain independent BactoBox method.
+The aim of this study was to directly compare two different analytical technologies, namely the stain dependent FFC method and the label-free BactoBox method.
 Therefore, measures were taken to minimize variations from other technical contributors.
 The sample preparation and sample workup was performed in accordance with ISO193447.
 As shown in the workflow illustration below, the homogenized sample and sample workup was identical for BactoBox and FFC protocols.
-After the initial 1:10 dilution in peptone/salt diluent (PSD) and homogenization by the stomacher technique, the sample was split and subjected to both the FFC and BactoBox method.
+After the initial 1:10 dilution in peptone/salt diluent (PSD) and homogenization by the stomacher technique, each sample was split and subjected to both FFC and IFC.
 For the FFC method, the BD™ cell viability kit 1 or SYTO 24/PI staining (Life Technologies) were used in a 15 min incubation step, while for BactoBox measurements, the samples were simply diluted in standard diluent to reach the range of quantification from 10,000-5,000,000 total particles.
 Of note, the sample workup for FFC takes roughly 30 min for one sample, while the entire process for the BactoBox workflow can be completed within 12 min.

 Illustration of sample workup: Initially, the freeze-dried bacterial powders were reconstituted in peptone/salt diluent and samples were homogenized by the stomacher technique.
 Subsequently the homogenized samples were subjected to both FFC and BactoBox sample preparation and measurement.

 BactoBox and FFC viable bacterial concentration are in good agreement